depzai/Notes/Web Analytics Initiative 1214.md

 ####*1.What are the most urgent issues to address?*

-1. Projects / Work Streams with high dependencies on Web Analytics
+- Projects / Work Streams with high dependencies on Web Analytics
-2. Immediate Fixes needed
+- Immediate Fixes needed

 ####*2.What is the proposed plan to address those?*

+- Action Code Epic

 ####*3.What is the proposed timeline?*